gzavo/hemoflow/README.md

 cmake -DHDF5_ROOT=/opt/hdf5 ..
 make -j 4
 ```
+### Compilation on newer systems

+Newer compilers can throw an error, which can be disabled in the CmakeLists adding

+    -Wno-error=template-body

+to the flags

 ## Shortcomings
 - Openings must be on the axis aligned (AA) bounding box border for now to make geometry preparation automatic.